 We went to war or watched our peers go off to fight a war we did not understand.
 We heard the nightly body counts on the news.
 We marched.
 We sang protest songs.
 We wrote letters.
 And while we protested, the generation before us sent more of the boys of my generation (and boys they largely were) off to fight in this war that, we now know, our leaders believed could not be won.

 We were young.
 Very young.
 We thought we could change the world.
 Maybe our protests helped to end the war.
-I have to believe so.
+I'd like to think so.

 Why do I bring this up now?